capitalone/CreditOffers-API-reference-app/README.md

 Credit Offers is a card acquisition service that provides prequalified credit offer listings based on end customer provided information.
 Affiliates are able to provide these offers directly without need of a web redirect.
 If a prequalified offer is not available, a default offer is returned by us.

 ## Software Requirements Including version
-This is version 1.0 of the Credit Offers API Reference Application Code.
+This is version 2.0 of the Credit Offers API Reference Application Code.
 For software requirements, see Build/Install Instructions below.

-This reference app illustrates the use of the Credit Offers API to collect customer information and retrieve a list of targeted product offers for display.
+This reference app illustrates the use of the Credit Offers API to

+* Retrieve and display card products (Business or Consumer) using the `/credit-offers/products/cards/{cardType}` endpoint
+* Collect customer information and retrieve a list of targeted product offers for display using the `/credit-offers/prequalifications` endpoint
+* Send acknowledgement to Capital One that the targeted product offers have been displayed using the `/credit-offers/prequalifications/{prequalificationId}` endpoint

+Some additional API features that are **not** directly illustrated by this app include:

+* Using the `limit` and `offset` parameters to retrieve multiple pages of products
+* Using the `/credit-offers/products` endpoint to retrieve summaries of *all* products
+* Using the `/credit-offers/products/cards` endpoint to retrieve summaries of all card products
+* Using the `/credit-offers/products/cards/{cardType}/{productId}` endpoint to retrieve information about a single specific card product

 If you encounter any issues using this reference code, please submit them in the form of GitHub issues.

 ## Build/Install Instructions
 ### Dependencies